Matiassgg/Python-Scripts/README.md

     - logging
 2. Description:
-    - The 'keylogger ' registre the keys that you press, once execute the script, you need to set a folder that you specify to save the registry file,
+    - The 'keylogger ' registre the keys that you press, once execute the script, you need to set a folder that you specify to save the registry file.
-      if you want a better challenge you can prove:
+      If you want a better challenge you can prove:
       [this](https://www.thepythoncode.com/article/write-a-keylogger-python)

 ## Random passwords generator